Iosefin: Buildings and structures

-Apart from the Roman Catholic church, which was built between 1774–1775, all the buildings in Iosefin are built after 1868, most of them around 1900.
+Apart from the Roman Catholic church, which was built between 1774 and 1775, all the buildings in Iosefin are built after 1868, most of them around 1900.
+The district is characterized by continuous street fronts and buildings with low height and relatively high density.
 There are numerous buildings in historicist/eclectic style, typical of the second half of the 19th century, as well as some valuable architectural ensembles in the 1900s style with its specific stylistic derivations – Art Nouveau, Jugendstil or Secession.
+The industrial and utilitarian architecture of Iosefin, made in the 1900s style, is represented by several inedited edifices, including the former cigarette factory (built in 1846, the first of its kind on the current territory of Romania) or the water tower.
 Today, the old district of Iosefin is a protected urban site of national importance.